stolostron/labs/introduction-to-gitops-and-policies/08_applying_policies.md

 ## **Pod must exist on a given namespace and cluster (Enforce)**

-This policy will ensure a nginx pod exists in the namespace default for development clusters (labeled as `env: dev`).
+This policy will ensure a nginx pod exists in the namespace default for development clusters (labeled as `environment: dev`).
 In case the pod doesn't exists, it will be created automatically.

 ~~~sh
 oc --context hub create -f https://github.com/RHsyseng/acm-app-lifecycle-policies-lab/raw/master/acm-manifests/policies/04_pod_must_exists_enforce.yaml